 As my mother constantly asked, “Didn’t everyone learn it in school?”

 Well, first of all, no. We didn’t all learn it in school, and there are several reasons for that.
 Yes, the teachers tried, but there’s a huge difference between teaching and learning.

-Second, the last time most of were exposed to grammar was about eighth grade, after which we were often told by our creative writing teachers that we should just express ourselves and not worry about those pesky details.
+Second, the last time most of were exposed to grammar was about eighth grade, after which we were often told by our creative writing teachers that we should just express ourselves and not worry about those pesky punctuation details.

-In eighth grade most of us were 13 or 14, our hormones were raging, and we were likely much more interested in the cute boy or girl next to us to listen to any lessons given by anyone over 25.
+And in eighth grade most of us were 13 or 14, our hormones were raging; we were likely much more interested in the cute boy or girl next to us to listen to any lessons given by anyone over 25.